skip to navigationskip to main content

 As a charity or NFP, funding is paramount.
 We are here to help your organisation maintain and demonstrate strong financial controls, as well as robust management of assets and taxation issues.
 This essential work will be the foundation that enables you to direct and maximise the talents of your staff to raise much-needed resources for your cause.

-To discuss our charity accounting services in Brighton, please Contact us.
+To discuss our charity accounting services in Brighton, please contact us.
 Alternatively, arrange a free initial consultation with one of our specialist accountants for charities and NFPs.

-FAQs
+Charity Accountants FAQs

 What is a Charity Accountant?

-What is Nonprofit Accounting?
+What is Not-for-Profit Accounting?

 How is Charity Accounting Different to Business Accounting?

-Do Small Charities Need to be Audited?
+Do Small Charities Need to Be Audited?

 A charity with an income below £25,000 is not required to undergo a statutory audit.
 However, they may still need to have an independent examination of their accounts.
 Small charities with an income between £25,000 and £1 million may be subject to a simplified or partial audit or an independent examination, depending on their structure.